jub77/grafikon/README.md

 Distances between station are measured from and to center of stations.
 The length of the station is a separate value and is not included in the measurement.

+## Diagram Type

+Can be configured in *Settings > Settings...*.

+- **normal** - default type with simple templating only and no output templates bundled in gtm
+- **raw** - allow groovy templating and scripting, output templates can be bundled in gtm